ZenenTreadwell/ao-3/README.md

 Our choices now will create the new characteristics of human power and will determine if the semiconductor ultimately realized or destroyed liberty.

+Social interaction on Facebook's computers, financial interaction on bank computers, website interactions on Amazon's computers: who controls the computer collects the power.
+As a society we need to take away the great aggregation of power that has happened by conveniently using centralized services.

-Very simply the power goes to the entity in control of the computer.
-Social interaction on Zucky's computers concentrates power to him.
-Financial interaction on bank computers concentrates power to them.
-Take back your share of tech power by communicating using your own computer.
-You can only really say that a computer is yours if you can know everything the software on it is doing.
+As well as physically controlling the computer a computer is only really yours if you **can** know everything the software on it is doing.
 From the operating system up it must be open source.

-There is a limited capacity for everything and our default state is complete ignorance about everything.
-Money and capitalism has created unprecedented wealth and efficiency because it functions as a conduit of information and autonomous actors can utilize that information.
-But globalization has completely coopted money with political manipulation, it no longer functions as a conduit of information.
-Systems that perpetuate wealth without creating value are unethical and ultimately *doomed*.
+There is a limited capacity for everything and our default state is complete ignorance.
+Modern free markets were efficient mechanisms for progress because prices and profits were conduits of information.
+When free participants can react in real time to new information, whether they succeed or fail more information is created.
+Modern Monetary Theory has completely undermined money and markets.
+Political manipulation muddies the information conduit.
+It no longer possible to learn from our markets so society itself is in a downward spiral until we can free money from politics and salvage a pure conduit of information.

 Bitcoin is a public money system.
 It is immune to political interference.
-It can revitalize capitalism.
-It gives property rights, access to a store of value, access to an international market to anyone with a computer.
+It can revitalize capitalism and create markets that provide information again.
+Humanity needs only one uncompromised public money system: Bitcoin is it.
+It gives direct access to a store of value, access to an international market to everyone.

+AO is a Nodejs server.
+It is a shared notepad that can be used to collect notes, ideas, tasks and a calendar to record when you have done the things that you want to do.
+It can be extended to control physical devices on the local network [(pi)](https://github.com/AutonomousOrganization/pi).
+It shows information about bitcoind and lightningd - a full bitcoin node and full lightning node that are completely uncompromising positive contributors to the bitcoin ecosystem.
+Each note can receive payments to address and invoice into your lightning node.

+glhf